Detained American pastor goes on trial in Turkey

-An American pastor will go on trial in Turkey on Monday on terror-related charges after spending the last one-and-a-half years behind bars, in a case that has raised friction between Ankara and Washington.
+An American pastor Monday went on trial in Turkey on terror-related charges after spending the last one-and-a-half years behind bars, in a case that has increased friction between Ankara and Washington.

-Andrew Brunson, who ran a church in the western city of Izmir, was detained by Turkish authorities in October 2016 and then remanded in custody.
+Andrew Brunson, who ran a protestant church in the western city of Izmir, was detained by Turkish authorities in October 2016 and then remanded in custody.
+If convicted, he risks up to 35 years in jail.

+Brunson, wearing a white shirt and a black suit, was present in court in the town of Aliaga north of Izmir for the hearing, an AFP correspondent said.

+In an indication of the importance of the case for Washington, also in court were Sam Brownback, the US ambassador at large for religious freedoms, and Senator Thom Tillis.

 Both are banned by Turkey as terror groups.
 Brunson is also accused of espionage for political or military purposes.